oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

   ## Step3: Run Client
   1. Replace the <public ip> with dkube public ip in the above URL.
-  2. Run the below curl command by replacing the <server url> with url obtained in previous step and <image path> with path to test image.
+  2. Run the below curl command by replacing the <server url> with url obtained in previous step and <image path> with path to test image. \n
 	`curl <server url>/predict --request POST -F "file=@<image path>"`